hpi-schul-cloud/synapse-load-test/README.md

 ## Test User Creation

 The [schulcloud-synapse-synchronization](https://github.com/hpi-schul-cloud/schulcloud-synapse-synchronization) project is used to generate random test users on a test system.

-### Setup
+### Setup Sync Project

 1. Clone the synchronization project:
 ```sh